sunny-lan/ksut-react-app/README.md

 ## Fetching Data with AJAX Requests

-React doesn't prescribe a specific approach to data fetching, but people commonly use either a library like [axios](https://github.com/axios/axios) or the [`fetch()` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) provided by the browser.
-Conveniently, Create React App includes a polyfill for `fetch()` so you can use it without worrying about the browser support.
+React doesn't prescribe a specific approach to data fetching, but people commonly use either a library like [axios](https://github.com/axios/axios) or the [`fetchScript()` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) provided by the browser.
+Conveniently, Create React App includes a polyfill for `fetchScript()` so you can use it without worrying about the browser support.

-The global `fetch` function allows to easily makes AJAX requests.
+The global `fetchScript` function allows to easily makes AJAX requests.
 It takes in a URL as an input and returns a `Promise` that resolves to a `Response` object.
-You can find more information about `fetch` [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
+You can find more information about `fetchScript` [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).

 This project also includes a [Promise polyfill](https://github.com/then/promise) which provides a full implementation of Promises/A+.
 A Promise represents the eventual result of an asynchronous operation, you can find more information about Promises [here](https://www.promisejs.org/) and [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-Both axios and `fetch()` use Promises under the hood.
+Both axios and `fetchScript()` use Promises under the hood.
 You can also use the [`async / await`](https://davidwalsh.name/async-await) syntax to reduce the callback nesting.

 You can learn more about making AJAX requests from React dependencies in [the FAQ entry on the React website](https://reactjs.org/docs/faq-ajax.html).

 ## Integrating with an API Backend

-These tutorials will help you to integrate your app with an API backend running on another port, using `fetch()` to access it.
+These tutorials will help you to integrate your app with an API backend running on another port, using `fetchScript()` to access it.

 ### Node
 Check out [this tutorial](https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/).